-- 5-foot maximum spacing between temporary roof supports. - The first support is set immediately outside the designated unsafe area. - Once a post has been set to correct and support an unsafe roof condition, it cannot be removed.
+- 5-foot maximum spacing between temporary roof supports. - The first support is set immediately outside the designated unsafe area.
+The first support is set a maximum of 1 foot from the area designated as unsafe. - Once a post has been set to correct and support an unsafe roof condition, it cannot be removed.

-If the unsafe roof is less than 5 feet in length, a minimum of three supports must be set; one on each end and one under the unsafe roof. the team must support or timber the entire area of the teams travel.
+If the unsafe roof is less than 5 feet in length, the team must support or timber the entire area of the team's travel.
 The team must simulate setting support and then place placard (or other material provided by the contest officials) on the floor in the proper location.